d-lord/d-lord.github.io/_posts/2018-08-22-dream-car-on-a-budget.md

 ---
 layout: post
 title:	"A dream car on a budget"
-excerpt: "Turns out: You can pack a picnic and spent all day behind the wheel of a V8 Mustang GT for $400, if you live in the right corner of the world."
+excerpt: "Turns out: You can pack a picnic and spend all day behind the wheel of a V8 Mustang GT for $400, if you live in the right corner of the world."
 date:	2018-08-22 00:00:00
 published: true
 categories: